 - 1. Choose Device Settings > Event Rules > + New Action - 2.
 Select "Send snapshots via email" from the Action list. - In the "Recipient Email Addresses" field, specify the email address(es) of the recipient(s).
 Use a comma to separate multiple email addresses. - 4.
-To use the SMTP server specified on the SMTP Server page, select the "Use default settings" radio button.
+By default, the SMTP server specified on the SMTP Server page will be the SMTP server for performing this action.

-To use a different SMTP server, select the "Use custom settings" radio button.
+To use a different SMTP server, select the "Use custom SMTP Server" checkbox.
 The fields for customized SMTP settings appear.
-For information on each field, see Configuring SMTP Settings (on page 267).
+For information on each field, see Configuring SMTP Settings (on page 271).